 You’ll need a Portuguese bank account, health insurance, long term accommodation in Portugal and police clearance.
 Again, we highly recommend working with an experienced local partner to ensure the best outcome.
 Connect to our recommended partner here.

-This is the perfect option for freelancers.
 To get the Self Employment Visa you need to show that you are working or trying to work with local Portuguese companies.
-If you have a contract of service or written proposal of contract with a local company you may be eligible for this visa.
+If you have a contract of service or written proposal of contract with a Portuguese company you may be eligible for this visa.

 You would be registered to pay tax in Portugal on your worldwide income after you become a resident.
 This visa would give you the rights of a residency such as access to the Schengen region.
 The visa lasts for 1 year and will need to be renewed for 2 years from the second year, after the 5th year you can apply for permanent residency.